deepintocode/100-days-of-code/log.md

 **Thoughts:** Chingu's project has been a great way to get familiar with React, but there are times when I still don't have a clue as to what I'm doing...

 **Link to work:** [Chingu App Repo](https://github.com/chingu-voyage6/Geckos-Team-30)

+### Day 14: August 14, 2018

+**Today's Progress**: Had a bit of a break from JavaScript and played around with Python and Pandas.

+**Thoughts:** I'm usually trying to avoid working with other languages until I have a firm grasp of JavaScript, but I've been working with JavaScript long enough and I have played around with Python in the past, so I think I should be fine.